James LaRue, Director, Office for Intellectual Freedom, American Library Association

 Felicia Shakespeare, Library Media Specialist, Chicago Public Schools

-Felicia Shakespeare is a bestselling author, brand strategist, motivational speaker and an award winning library media specialist.
-Her new book You Are Your Brand: Building from the Inside Out was released the summer of 2016.
-Shakespeare became a career changer in 2004 and has worked in the education sector in various capacities as teacher, teaching library media specialist, central office administration, and consultant.
-She has also provided professional development training to teacher leaders and school leaders.
-She was inducted into the Librarian Hall of Fame for two consecutive years for her contributions to the profession.
-Shakespeare holds a Bachelor of Science degree in Business, Master of Arts in Teaching, Master of Education, and is currently a doctoral student pursuing her PhD in Information Studies.
+Felicia Shakespeare is a bestselling author, brand strategist, motivational speaker, and award-winning library media specialist.
+She is a 2017 Author of the Year Finalist for the Indie Author Legacy Awards, which honors modern impact-centered writers.
+For three consecutive years, 2015, 2016, and 2017, she has been inducted into the Librarian Hall of Fame at the district level for her contributions to the profession.
+Shakespeare holds a Bachelor of Science degree in Business, Master of Arts in Teaching, Master of Education, and is currently a doctoral student pursuing her PhD in Library Science at Dominican University’s School of Information Studies.